 While becoming a millionaire in your 40s may seem difficult, it’s something that many people can achieve.
 All it takes is the right mindset and a laser-sharp focus toward building wealth and increasing your net worth.

-There is something about knowing that you have a million dollars that shows you that you are on the right track financially.
+There is something about accumulating $1 million that shows you are on the right track financially.
 But how do you get there?
-If you want to increase your chances of getting to $1 million in your 40s, there are certain habits that will help you achieve that milestone faster.
+If you want to increase your chances of accumulating $1 million in your 40s, there are certain financial habits that will help you achieve that milestone faster.

-Read on for the habits that will help you build wealth and reach the seven-digit milestone.
+Read on for the habits that will help you build wealth and reach the $1 million milestone.

-While being the proud owner of seven figures won’t make you rich, it will give you a sense of financial security.
-It can show you what hard work and dedication can do if you invest the time and follow the habits of self-made millionaires.
+While accumulating $1 million may not make you rich, it will give you a sense of financial security and serve as a stepping stone to achieving greater levels of wealth and financial security.
+The journey to your first $1 million will show you what hard work and dedication can do if you invest the time and follow the habits of self-made millionaires.

 Certain habits can help you move closer to becoming a millionaire, while others will pull you in the opposite direction.
-If your goal is to reach the double comma club in your 40s, below are some guidelines to help you get there faster.
+If your goal is to accumulate $1 million in your 40s, here are some guidelines to help you get there faster.

-It’s commonly recommended that the average person saves 12 to 15 percent of their income for retirement.
-However, if you want to become a millionaire in your 40s, such a low savings rate won’t cut it.
+It’s commonly recommended that the average person save 12 to 15 percent of their income for retirement.
+However, if you want to become a millionaire in your 40s, this savings rate won’t cut it.

 Let’s look at an example.
 James graduates college and gets a job at age 22 making $50,000 per year.
 He goes with the common recommendation of saving 12 percent of his income and enjoys a 5 percent raise every year.
 If he invests his money in the stock market with an average return of 7 percent, he would have $519,490 by age 45.